 Nelly Mazloum believed that it is never enough to teach just steps or only a technique, it is imperative to inspire the students and give them the material necessary to enlarge their capacity as performers, to develop their possibilities as artists and to incite them to flower as human beings.
 Students must learn to love what they do with their whole heart, their whole mind and their whole body.

-Nelly Mazloum masterful teaching and personality had influenced and enthralled thousand of dancers, teachers and choreographers around the world.
+Nelly Mazloum's masterful teaching and personality has influenced and enthralled thousands of dancers, teachers and choreographers around the world.
 For more than half a century her main concern was the progress of her students.
 Her teaching was a celebration and an exaltation of Life and Dance.

 1939 H Prosfigopouyla